Cheffin' it Up

 About

-Cheffin' it up was a graded assignment in my second semester at the University of Staffordshire.
+Cheffin' it up was developed during my studies at University of Staffordshire.
 The project was my first venture into using the Unity Engine, featuring a crafting system and points system that is saved locally and compared to 10 of your other top scores.

 Introduction

-The goal of this project was to create a 2D Top-Down game with multipictive mechanics, providing a full gameplay experience.
-I really wanted to focus on the mechanics of this project, and ensure they are not only robust but fun to play around.
-This want lead to me coming to idea of taking inspiration from vampire survivors, as the horde survivor genre of games creates opporunity for a playground in where the players can freely interact with the mechanics.
+The goal of this project was to create a 2D Top-Down game with multiplicative mechanics, providing a full gameplay experience.
+I really wanted to focus on the mechanics of this project, and ensure they are not only robust but fun to play.
+This want led to me taking inspiration from vampire survivors, as the horde survivor genre of games creates opportunity for a playground where players can freely interact with the mechanics.

 The focus of the games development went into the crafting system, shooting and high score save system.
-Each of these forced me to tackle problem solving outside of what I already knew, to not only complete the project but also too create a product I was happy with.
-This was a solo project, I had the responsbility for all the games coding and design, art and assets belong to their respective creators.
+Each of these forced me to problem solve outside of what I already knew, and to not only complete the project but also to create a product I was happy with.
+As this was a solo project, I had the responsbility for all the games coding and design, art and assets belong to their respective creators.

 Crafting, Items and Inventory